sqmch/ais/README.md

 ```

 ## What it does

+The main idea is to avoid needing to switch over to a browser or a heavier CLI tool to prompt AI with some questions or data processing needs.

 - Ask directly from terminal: `ais explain awk vs sed`
 - Pipe command output: `ls -la 2>&1 | ais -p "explain issues"`